Skip to content

 Can I convert 16-year term life insurance to permanent life insurance?

-Many carriers offer a conversion option that lets you switch to a permanent policy with the same insurer without a new medical exam, as long as you convert within the carrier’s conversion period.
+Many carriers offer conversion privileges allowing you to move into permanent coverage without a new medical exam, provided you convert within the allowed timeframe.
+Some policyholders explore guaranteed universal life insurance as a conversion option.

 Do I need a medical exam for 16-year term life insurance?